DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2026.0/objects/trainee.html.md

       <p class="govuk-body">
        Note: The system validates the provided URN against the Register database.
-        If the URN is not found in Register, the request will not return an error but the lead partner association may not be established correctly.
+        If the URN is not found in Register, the request will not return an error but the training partner association may not be established correctly.
       </p>
       <p class="govuk-body">
         Example: <code>123456</code>